Tired of sleeping on that hard, uncomfortable mattress that came with your RV? We don’t blame you—it’s time to upgrade to a better RV mattress!

 Pros

-- Very little maintenance – You’ll never need to turn or flip these RV mattresses and there’s no sagging.
-Most of these RV mattresses come with a very generous warranty with anything between 10 and 25 years.
+• Very little maintenance – You’ll never need to turn or flip these RV mattresses and there’s no sagging.
+Most of these RV mattresses come with a very generous warranty of anything between 10 and 25 years.

 Cons

-- They’re expensive – While we understand that everyone has a budget they need to stick to, we want to remind you that the more expensive your RV mattress is, the longer it will last.
-Memory foam mattresses are better for your body and lasts a lot longer than the typical RV mattresses you’ll get upon purchasing an RV.
+• They’re expensive – While we understand that everyone has a budget they need to stick to, we want to remind you that the more expensive your RV mattress is, the longer it will last.
+Memory foam mattresses are better for your body and last a lot longer than the typical RV mattresses you’ll get upon purchasing an RV.

 Innerspring